 On 25th July 2019, Whangarei District Council declared a climate emergency.
 The declaration from our Elected Members allows for Whangarei District Council to begin developing our Draft Climate Action Plan (CAP).
-The Climate Action Plan will help guide future decisions on refining the District's resilience to the impacts of climate change.
-The actions are promoting for a District wide transition to ensuring we are all acting appropriately.
-The declaration of a climate change emergency in the District reflects Council's concerns about climate change.
-The Climate Action Plan is relevant to our rural, coastal and urban communities.
+The CAP will help guide future decisions on refining our District's resilience to the impacts of climate change.
+The actions promote a District-wide transition to ensuring we are all acting appropriately.
+The declaration of a climate change emergency in our District reflects Council's concerns about climate change.
+The CAP is relevant to our rural, coastal and urban communities.
 The CAP commits Council to collaborating with Central Government, other local authorities, iwi, hapū, our business sectors and the community to work towards collective climate change mitigation and adaptation.
-The Climate Action Plan is driven by the following outcomes:
+The CAP is driven by the following outcomes: